GVR Report cover U.S. Veterinarians Market Size, Share & Trends Report

 The COVID-19 pandemic resulted in a fall in the number of veterinary visits, practice revenue, and disruption in veterinary care delivery during the first few months of 2020.
 In March 2020, the U.S. FDA relaxed restrictions on veterinary telemedicine practices.
 As per new guidelines, veterinarian-client-patient relationship requirements were temporarily suspended.
 Veterinarians were also allowed to prescribe extra-label drugs and veterinary feed directive drugs after a remote examination & diagnosis of animals.

 Various public, regulatory, nonprofit, and private health institutions released guidelines to ensure continuity of care for animals during the pandemic.
 These included AVMA, FDA, and CDC.
-The CDC, for instance, released interim guidelines for prevention and control of infection for veterinary clinics treating pets during the pandemic.
+The CDC, for instance, released interim guidelines for the prevention and control of infection for veterinary clinics treating pets during the pandemic.

 The veterinary services sector had been facing retention challenges for a long time as a result of the emotional toll of work and intense work hours.
-The rise in demand for veterinary services during the pandemic highlighted the crucial need for greater number of skilled veterinarians.
+The rise in demand for veterinary services during the pandemic highlighted the crucial need for a greater number of skilled veterinarians.
 The pandemic also exacerbated workflow burdens, as many patient visits were either deferred or canceled during the first half of 2020, thus creating a backlog when services resumed.

 Supportive initiatives undertaken by the government are expected to facilitate the growth of the market in the coming years.
 For instance, the Veterinary Services Grant Program is intended to support veterinary services and veterinarian shortage situations.
-It comprises of 2 types of grants.
+It comprises 2 types of grants.
 These include the Rural Practice Enhancement (RPE) grants and Education, Extension, and Training (EET) grants.

-During FY 2021, about 3 million in funds were distributed to the selected grant applicants.
+During FY 2021, about 3 million funds were distributed to the selected grant applicants.
 Some of the initiatives funded by the program in 2021 include the Iowa State University’s expansion of rural veterinary practice in organic and non-conventional livestock through continuing education, and the Virginia Polytechnic Institute & State University’s ‘Training the Veterinary Public Practitioner’ project.

 Sector Insights

 Private veterinarians typically work with technicians, technologists, assistants, and laboratory animal caretakers to diagnose, examine, & treat animals.
 They work in veterinarians’ offices & clinics, animal hospitals, and veterinary testing laboratories.
 Over 90% of patients at companion animal exclusive veterinary practices are pets.
-This contributed to the dominant share of the companion animal exclusive segment in the private sector in 2021.
+This contributed to the dominant share of the companion animal exclusive segment in the private sector in 2022.

 U.S. Veterinarians Market Report Scope